 ぞっきょく (zokkyoku): folk song

-ぞっか (zokka) : ditty, fold song, popular song, popularization, secularization, vulgarization
+ぞっか (zokka) : ditty, folk song, popular song, popularization, secularization, vulgarization

 かよう (kayou) : available, caring for the sick, comely face, floral leaf, in such a manner, like this, lotus leaf, lower leaves, solubilizing, soluble, song, taking care of oneself, to attend, to commute, to go back and forth, to ply between, Tuesday